Your Child's First Visit

 - Teeth that have had pulp therapy

-- Where the quality of the remaining tooth structure is poor (hypomineralized) - (Including adult teeth that will need porcelain crowns once a child has stopped growing)
+- Where the quality of the remaining tooth structure is poor (chalky, or hypomineralized) - (Including adult teeth that will need porcelain crowns once a child has stopped growing)

 - Teeth with excessive wear (due to erosion or grinding habits)